 VISITING THE MONKEY PARK BY EXPRESS BUS

 Operating to and from Nagano Station, the Nagaden Snow Monkey Express Bus runs all year round and with additional services during the peak season of winter.
 After stopping nearby the monkey park, many express buses continue onto to Japan’s largest ski resort, Shiga Kogen.
 In doing so, it connects two of the regions most popular destinations – the Jigokudani Monkey Park and Shiga Kogen – directly to the station.
-The bus takes just over 40 minutes to reach the park from the station and around 55 minutes for the return journey.
+The bus takes just over 40 minutes to reach the park's trailhead from the station and around 55 minutes for the return journey.
 The bus operates from Bus Stop No.23, outside the station’s East Exit.
-Tickets are bought on the bus from the driver.
-Cash only.
+This bus is non-reservable and fills seats on a first-come first-served basis.
+Payment is made as you exit the bus at your chosen stop, and payment can be made via cash or various types of credit cards (e.g. Visa, MasterCard, American Express, Discover, etc.).
 To check the bus schedule, please refer to our ‘Nagaden Express Bus Timetable’ page.

 VISITING THE MONKEY PARK BY TRAIN